jonanoj/FallOfAvalonMods/README.md

 ### Package a mod

-To package a mod for release, run the following script:
+To package a mod for release, run the following script (using git bash):

-Build output is saved to artifacts/{Mod Folder Name}.zip
+Build output is saved to `artifacts/{Mod Folder Name}.zip`

 ```shell
 ./package.sh {Mod Folder Name}
 ```

 ## Update mod version

+To increase a mod version number, run the following script (using git bash):

 ```shell
 ./bump-version.sh {Mod Folder Name} major # breaking change